vicxtunespro/SMS/README.md

-# School Management System
+# Student Management System

-This is a web-based School Management System built using Node.js, Express.js, and EJS view engine.
+This is a web-based Student Management System built using Node.js, Express.js, and EJS view engine.
+Created as a project exhibiting the concept of CRUD Operations in Backend Development

 ## Features